Holm Jalgpallipark: Planning and construction

 In 2012, Tartu Welco began exploring ways to construct their own home ground and by 2015, the first sketches of the stadium in Raadi had been created by architect Andres Lunge.
 In June 2017, the plans were approved by the Tartu City Government, who issued a building permit for the stadium in the autumn of 2019.

-The construction of the stadium commenced in November 2019 and the artificial turf field was opened for trainings in December 2020.
+The construction of the stadium commenced in November 2019 and the artificial turf field was opened for training in December 2020.
 However, the completion of the grandstand saw delays due to the rise of construction costs that were caused by the COVID-19 pandemic and the Russian invasion of Ukraine.
 In the spring of 2023, Welco started a crowdfunding campaign and gathered €60,000 to finish the construction.

 In total, the budget of the project mounted to €910,000, of which €425,000 was for the construction of the football pitch and outdoor areas, €345,000 for the construction of the grandstand and €140,000 for the parking lot.